VerisphereXLtd/verispherex-vault-mvp/README.md

-# VerisphereX Vault MVP
+# VerisphereX Vault – v2 Escrow & Auto-Withdrawal Update

-A minimal decentralized vault MVP for Ethereum, built for VerisphereX.
-Users can lock ETH, check their locked balance, view transaction history, and the contract owner can withdraw locked funds.
+This version introduces core escrow mechanics and auto-withdrawal functionality into the VerisphereX Vault MVP.
+Users can now lock ETH, and the contract automatically releases funds after the lock duration expires — creating a trustless escrow experience with zero user friction.

 ## Stack
 - React (Frontend)